Introduction

 roc1_draws for increased efficiency.

-To get the posterior estimates, we need to specify a data set to make
+To get the posterior estimates, we need to specify a dataset to make

 predictions for, as well as a random effects formula to use in model